Onze Rust

 Onze Rus was the farm owned by President Martinus Theunis Steyn, the last State President of the Orange Free State.
 It is located around 22 km south of Bloemfontein, South Africa.
 After the Second Boer War, he tended to operate from here as a leader and adviser to the Afrikaner people.

+President Steyn's agteryer is buried at his farm in honor of him working for the President of the Oranje Vrystaat (or it is because he is the President's agteryer).There is also a school named after the President Steyn's farm(Onze Rust) in the capital city of the Freestate province (Bloemfontein).

 History

 President Steyn bought the farm in 1896 and named it Onze Rust.
 During his presidency and the war, he did not live there, but after his return from Europe in 1905, he settled there.

 After the war, President Steyn and his family traveled Europe to obtain treat his botulism.
 During their exile, Afrikaners decided to enlarge the farm.
 An encouraged Steyn invited out-of-work Free Staters to work on the building.
 No hard materials were used for construction.
 The walls were built with red, crude stone and long unplastered, and the woodwork was pine.

 The new house, with its large porch where Steyn met with visiting dignitaries, was very spacious.
 Onze Rust became Steyn's headquarters and was open to the public.
 They received many visitors.

 After Steyn's death in 1916, his widow continued to live in the house for thirty years.